arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ## Storage and Boot Options

 Storage and boot-related options are provided to manage the device's data storage and control its operational sequences.
-Dive into this sub-section to understand the onboard storage options and boot initialization mechanisms.
+Dive into this sub-section to understand the onboard storage options and boot initialization mechanisms with user-programmable actuators.

 ### User-Programmable Push Button